jstrohschein/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+- useRouteMatch provides us access to the match object which can then be used for such tasks as nested routing

 1. How would you explain form validation to someone who has never programmed before?

+- Validation is a way to ensure that users of a form are only insterting what is needed from the form.
+E.g. the email entry must have a valid email or the name entry must be a string of letters and not numbers

 1. In 1-2 sentences, define end to end testing.

+- end to end testing is a testing method that is all encompassing.
+That is, it covers every aspect of the entire application from top to bottom as opposed to component testing that focuses on a single component within the app.

 ## Instructions